Samuel2698/Samuel2698/README.md

 Hi!
 I am a Venezuelan front-end developer residing in France.
 I code mainly in React JS with Tailwind CSS. 💻

 I have also worked with Next JS, TypeScript, FireBase, Material UI, Ant Design, among others.
-And I'm ready to learn new technologies! :muscle:
+And I'm ready to learn new technologies!:muscle:

 <ul>
   <li>🖼️ My portfolio: ➡️  https://velascodev.fr/ ⬅️